 CETS offers limited support for CGI/PHP applications.
 Advanced users who are interested in developing custom code or installing third party applications to generate web pages are expected to support and maintain these applications themselves.
 CETS does not guarantee that custom/third party code will run as expected and does not extend server administration privileges to anyone who is not a member of the CETS staff.
 See this Answers article for more information about enabling CGI for an account:

-Your personal site will only be available for as long as you have a SEAS account.
-Please consider ScholarlyCommons if you need a permanent home for research, dissertations, articles, data, etc. ScholarlyCommons provides unlimited storage and is well supported by Penn Libraries.
+Your SEAS personal site will only be available for as long as you have a SEAS account.
+Please consider ScholarlyCommons if you need a permanent home for research, dissertations, articles, data, etc. ScholarlyCommons provides generous storage and is well supported by Penn Libraries.
 For more information, visit:

 Browse the School of Engineering and Applied Science Collections:

 Warning: CETS cannot provide support for services that it does not manage.
 If your website requires longterm support resilient to staff turnover, we strongly recommend using one of the supported options on this page.
 This will ensure that your website can be updated and will prevent abandoned websites from appearing in search engine results if access to the account is lost.